department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 children: disabilityClaimTypesPredischarge
 order: 9
 majorlinks:
-  - heading: How to file your claim
+  - heading: How to file your predischarge claim
     links:
-    - url: /disability-benefits/apply/claim-types/predischarge-claim/quick-start
-      title: Begin a Quick Start Claim
-      description: Are you between 1 and 59 days from separation?
     - url: /disability-benefits/apply/claim-types/predischarge-claim/bdd
-      title: Enter the Benefits Delivery at Discharge (BDD) program
+      title: Enter the Benefits Delivery at Discharge (BDD) Program
-      description: Are you between 60 and 180 days from separation?
+      description: Are you between 90 and 180 days from separation and stationed in the U.S.?
+Find out how to file a BDD claim.
     - url: /disability-benefits/apply/claim-types/predischarge-claim/overseas
-      title: Go to an Intake Site in Korea or Germany
+      title: File a Predischarge Claim While Overseas
-      description: Are you stationed overseas?
+      description: Are you between 90 and 180 days from separation and stationed overseas?
+Find out how to file a claim based on where you're stationed.
+relatedlinks:
+  - heading: How to file if you're less than 89 days from separation
+    links:
+    - url: /disability-benefits/apply/claim-types/standard-claim/
+      title: Standard Claim
+      description: If you'd like us to help you gather evidence (supporting documents) to support your claim, learn more about filing a standard claim.
+    - url: /disability-benefits/apply/claim-types/fully-developed-claim/
+      title: Fully Developed Claim
+      description: If you have—or can easily get—evidence to support your claim and want to get a faster decisions, learn about filing a fully developed claim.
+    - url: /disability-benefits/apply/
+      title: Disability Benefits Application Process
+      description: Find out how to apply for disability benefits online.
 ---

 <div class="va-introtext">